NREL/HPC/docs/Documentation/Development/Build_Tools/git.md

 Git is used locally to track incremental development and modifications to a collection of files.
 [GitHub](https://github.com) is a git-repository hosting web-service, which serves as a synchronized, common access point for the file collections.
 GitHub also has social aspects, like tracking who changed what and why.
 There are other git hosting services like [GitLab](https://gitlab.com) which are similar to GitHub but offer slightly different features.

 NREL has a Github Enterprise server (github.nrel.gov) for internally-managed repos.
-Please note that github.nrel.gov is only available interally using the NREL network or VPN.
+Please note that github.nrel.gov is only available internally using the NREL network or VPN.
 NREL's git server uses SAML/SSO for logging into GitHub Enterprise.
 To get help accessing the server or creating a repository, please contact NREL ITS.

 ## Git Configuration Set Up